11 children’s book authors with dyslexia

 Finding characters to relate to can help kids with dyslexia get excited about reading.
-They may also be drawn to books written by authors who, like them, struggle with reading.
-Here are 11 authors with dyslexia.
-Your child may want to pick up one of these books once she learns that she and the writer have dyslexia in common!
+They may also be drawn to these books written by authors who, like them, struggle with reading.

 Dav Pilkey

 The well-loved author of the Captain Underpants and Dog Man series doesn’t shy away from talking about his learning and thinking differences.
-At school visits and book readings, Dav Pilkey is open about his own struggles with dyslexia and ADHD.
+At school visits and book readings, Dav Pilkey is open about his struggles with dyslexia and ADHD.
 He says that even when it was difficult for him, reading gave him superpowers.

-“I got the power of laughter, I got to travel to crazy new worlds where anything could happen, and my imagination—which is the greatest superpower of all—grew by leaps and bounds,” he says.
+“I got the power of laughter, I got to travel to crazy new worlds where anything could happen, and my imagination — which is the greatest superpower of all — grew by leaps and bounds,” he says.
 “But one of the superpowers I am most grateful for receiving is the power of inspiration.
 These comics and illustrated stories inspired me to make my own comics and stories.”

 Henry Winkler

-“Books terrified me,” Henry Winkler recalls of his entire school experience.
+Books terrified me,” Henry Winkler recalls of his entire school experience.
 “They made me nervous.
-Now I know you can travel to the bottom of the ocean or to outer space or anywhere in between without leaving your armchair and I'm so, so sorry I couldn't read when I was younger.”
+Now I know you can travel to the bottom of the ocean or to outer space or anywhere in between without leaving your armchair, and I’m so, so sorry I couldn’t read when I was younger.”

 Diagnosed with dyslexia at age 31, Winkler started off as a successful actor.
 He became famous for playing “The Fonz” on Happy Days.
-He then went on to write the smash-hit series about Hank Zipzer, a boy with dyslexia, with co-author Lin Oliver.
-To his readers—and to all kids with dyslexia—Winkler says, “Your grades do not define how brilliant you are.
+He then went on to write the smash hit series about Hank Zipzer, a boy with dyslexia, with co-author Lin Oliver.
+To his readers — and to all kids with dyslexia — Winkler says, “Your grades do not define how brilliant you are.
 Good thinking and a good thought is why you are smart.”

 Octavia Spencer